llalon/fish-risk-tree/README.md

 #### Limitations

 - Does not support sub species (returns NA)
-- Limited to data from Bold Systems
+- Sequence data limited to Bold Systems
+- IUCN data limited to FishBase